msull/msull.github.io/content/snippets/reference-python-comprehensions.md

 Category: snippets
 Tags: python, guides

-## Python List Comprehensions Demo
+## Python List Comprehensions Reference

 List comprehensions provide a concise way to create lists in Python.
 Here are some practical examples: